Abkhazia: Within the Roman & Byzantine Empires

-Within the Georgian sphere

-The successful defence against the Arab Caliphate, and new territorial gains in the east, gave the Abasgian princes enough power to claim more autonomy from the Byzantine Empire.
-Towards circa 778, Prince Leon II, with the help of the Khazars declared independence from the Byzantine Empire and transferred his residence to Kutaisi.
+The successful defence against the Arab Caliphate, and new territorial gains in the east gave the Abasgian princes enough power to claim more autonomy from the Byzantine Empire.
+Circa 778, Prince Leon II, with the help of the Khazars, declared independence from the Byzantine Empire and transferred his residence to Kutaisi.
 During this period the Georgian language replaced Greek as the language of literacy and culture.

+Within the Kingdom of Georgia

-The western Georgian kingdom of Abkhazia flourished between 850 and 950, which ended by unification of Abkhazia and eastern Georgian states under a single Georgian monarchy ruled by King Bagrat III at the end of the 10th century and the beginning of the 11th century.
+The Kingdom of Abkhazia flourished between 850 and 950 AD, which ended by unification of Abkhazia and eastern Georgian states under a single Georgian monarchy ruled by King Bagrat III at the end of the 10th century and the beginning of the 11th century.

-In the 12th century, king David the Builder appointed Otagho as an Eristavi of Abkhazia, who later became the founder of House of Shervashidze (also known as Chachba).
+During the reign of Queen Tamar, Georgian chronicles mention Otagho as the Eristavi of Abkhazia.
+He was one of the first representatives of the House of Shervashidze (also known as Chachba) which went on to rule Abkhazia until the 19th century.

-In the 1240s, Mongols divided Georgia into eight military-administrative sectors (dumans).
-The territory of contemporary Abkhazia formed part of the duman administered by Tsotne Dadiani.
+In the 1240s, Mongols divided Georgia into eight military-administrative sectors (tümens).
+The territory of contemporary Abkhazia formed part of the tümen administered by Tsotne Dadiani.

-Ottoman domination
+Ottoman Influence

-In the 16th century, after the break-up of the Georgian Kingdom into small kingdoms and principalities, Principality of Abkhazia (nominally a vassal of the Kingdom of Imereti) emerged, ruled by the Shervashidze dynasty.
-Since the 1570s, when the Ottoman navy occupied the fort of Tskhumi, Abkhazia came under the influence of the Ottoman Empire and Islam.
-Under Ottoman rule, the majority of the Abkhaz elite converted to Islam.
-The principality retained a degree of autonomy.
+In the 16th century, after the break-up of the Georgian Kingdom into small kingdoms and principalities, the Principality of Abkhazia (nominally a vassal of the Kingdom of Imereti) emerged, ruled by the Shervashidze dynasty.
+In 1453, the Ottomans first attacked Sukhumi, and in the 1570s, they had a garrison there.
+Throughout the 17th century, they continued to launch attacks, leading to the imposition of tribute on Abkhazia.

+Ottoman influence grew significantly in the 18th century with the construction of a fort in Sukhumi, accompanied by a conversion of the rulers of Abkhazia and many other Abkhaz to Islam.
+Nonetheless, conflicts between the Abkhaz and Turks persisted.
+The spread of Islam in Abkhazia was first evidenced by the Ottoman traveler Evliya Çelebi in 1641.
+Despite this, the Islamisation was more evident in the higher levels of society rather than the general population.
+In his work, Çelebi also wrote that the principal tribe of Abkhazian principality, Chách, spoke Mingrelian language, a subset of Kartvelian (Georgian) languages.

-Abkhazia sought protection from the Russian Empire in 1801, but was declared "an autonomous principality" by the Russians in 1810.
+Abkhazia sought protection from the Russian Empire in 1801 but was declared "an autonomous principality" by the Russians in 1810.
 Russia then annexed Abkhazia in 1864, and Abkhaz resistance was quashed as the Russians deported Muslim Abkhaz to Ottoman territories.